adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-writing-javascript-that-conforms-to-progressive-enhancement.md

 Whilst this question is not the easiest one to answer, answers do exist, and they are not *that* difficult once you have taken the time to truly understand them.

+## Progressive Enhancement Myths

 There are many myths [[0](#ref0)] about Progressive Enhancement.
-I want to point out 3 in particular:
+I want to point out 3 in particular.

-## 1. Unobtrusive Javascript is not Progressive Enhancement
+**1. Unobtrusive Javascript is not Progressive Enhancement**.
 Simply placing your Javascript code in external files, does not, in any way, address the problem of Progressive Enhancement.

-## 2. Handling the Javascript disabled scenario is only half of the story

-It's true &mdash; some people disable Javascript. *If* this was the only scenario to consider, it might be *easier* to disregard it.
-However, this is not the case&hellip;
+**2. Handling the Javascript disabled scenario is only half of the story**.
+It's true &mdash; some people disable Javascript. *If* this was the only scenario to consider, it might be *easier* to disregard it but this is just not true [[1](#ref1)].

 Some browsers don't support Javascript, so relying on it for the core experience is ill-advised.
 Some people install plugins, such as those that disable tracking, these can cause script to break i.e. when one script references another object in a *blocked* script.